-Entries tagged with 'Thanksgiving traditional pies'
+'Thanksgiving traditional pies' on Serious Eats

 When you're on a mission to improve something that's already pretty great, small modifications can make a big difference.
 In this case, I set out to tweak a recipe for pumpkin pie to make a filling that's creamier in texture, slightly more complex in flavor, and less "weepy" in general (since I'm not a fan of soggy bottom crust).
 It took me three tries to get it just right, but for you, it will only take one.